 Group one is my retiring females.

 I am looking for homes that fit the following criteria.
 (1) Families that have had two cats and one has passed away.
 This may be a great opportunity to bring in an age related cat to live with your existing feline.
 (2) Families that are willing to take two.
 These cats have had the companionship of other cats all their lives and will not do well as a single cat.
-If you are typically away from home for hours during each day, this would be an ideal situation when two of my adults go into the same home.
+If you are typically away from home for hours during each day, this could be an ideal situation when two of my adults go into the same home.
 They already know each other and would continue to be great companions to each other as well as being "double the fun" for their new owners.
-Most though not all will be priced at $300.
-This includes the spay/neuter, all the vaccinations and a blood test to make sure that all aspects of their health and core values are within range of being a healthy cat.
+Currently the price range is $300-$500.
+This includes the spay/neuter, all the vaccinations and a Florida State Health Certificate.

 The ideal home for them would be with another cat companion and a home that has access to a Florida room or a fenced in pool area.
 Though they have lived indoors, they have had access to an outside run for most of their lives.